 Housed at the University of Toronto’s Munk School of Global Affairs and Public Policy, Ontario 360 builds on the Munk School’s commitment to independent, non-partisan and evidence-based engagement with the policy community and broader public.

-Ontario 360 collaborates with senior Ontario policymakers to identify issues that the government is grappling with and then commissions independent policy experts to produce research, analysis, and policy recommendations to contribute to the government’s own internal policy planning and development.
-The goal is to facilitate engagement between external policy experts and key policymakers to contribute to evidence-based policy-making in the Province of Ontario.
+Ontario 360 collaborates with senior Ontario policymakers to identify issues of importance to the government.
+It then commissions independent policy experts and practitioners to produce research, analysis, and policy recommendations to contribute to the government’s internal policy planning and development.
+The goal is to facilitate productive engagement and to contribute to evidence-based policy-making in the Province of Ontario.

-Ontario 360 reimagines policy-making: it is a bold, new model for policy development that is contributing to a two-way conversation between policy experts and the Ontario government on key issues facing our province.
+Ontario 360 reimagines policy-making: It is a bold, new model contributing to a two-way conversation between policy experts and the Ontario government on key issues facing Ontario.